OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 #### Nearest Neighbor {#nearest-neighbor}

-**Nearest neighbor** clustering methods are slower than key collision methods.
+**Nearest Neighbor** clustering methods are slower than key collision methods.

 They allow the user to set a radius - a threshold for matching or not matching.
 OpenRefine uses a “blocking” method first, which sorts values based on whether they have a certain amount of similarity (the default is “6” for a six-character string of identical characters) and then runs the nearest-neighbor operations on those sorted groups.